OptShot/doc/docs/1_quick_start.md

 <img src="./assets/quickstart/software_image.png" width="250px" style="margin-left: 2em;">

-3. The mouse will automatically aim at detected objects when you hold the `Shift` key.
+3. The mouse will automatically aim at detected objects when you click `Mouse Left`.
 You can adjust the aiming logic in the settings.

 <img src="./assets/quickstart/aiming_logic.png" width="250px" style="margin-left: 2em;">